siewmei/git/README.md

 # git
-Learning github on my own through videos from all sort of sources such as youtube, freecodecamp, github repo, stackoverflow and etc.
+Learning github on my own through videos and materials from all sort of sources such as youtube, freecodecamp, github repo, stackoverflow and etc.